 What is realtime-calib?

 realtime-calib is a local, real-time, open-source multi-camera calibration application.
 It recovers both the intrinsics (focal length, distortion) and the extrinsics (6-DoF position and orientation) of a rig of USB cameras, with live feedback, and exports calibration files ready for Caliscope and the major 3D engines.
-The whole calibration is driven from a web app, so you can run it from any device on the same local network as the server the cameras are plugged into — the smartphone in your pocket, a tablet, or a laptop.
+The whole calibration is accessible via a web app, so you can use it on any device on the same local network as the server the cameras are plugged into — available now on your laptop or tablet, and coming soon to the smartphone in your pocket.

 Why it exists